Shopping for a new Toyota Highlander?

 This year, the 2014 Highlander renews its lease on that space with what Toyota promises is more refinement and strength--and what we sense is some subtle repositioning.
 For one, Toyota calls the car-based Highlander an SUV, and for two, from the outside, it's made it look more like one than ever.

 As was the case with the RAV4, the Highlander's powertrains are carried over from the previous generation.
 One's an overlap: the 2.7-liter four-cylinder in base models is the only engine found in the smaller RAV4.
-Coupled to a six-speed automatic and offered only with front-wheel drive, the engine turned in 187 horsepower in the last Highlander--power outputs haven't been disclosed yet for the new model.
+Coupled to a six-speed automatic and offered only with front-wheel drive, the engine turns in 185 horsepower and acceptable acceleration that gets strained easily past legal highway speeds and loads of more than two passengers.

-The Highlander's driving dynamics were long overdue for attention, and Toyota says the front-strut and independent-rear suspension have been reworked for better handling.
-With luck, some of the Highlander's substantial body lean has been tuned out.
-The body structure's said to be stiffer, which should help.
+The Highlander's driving dynamics were long overdue for attention, and the front-strut and independent-rear suspension are tuned for less lean and more ride firmness that doesn't lapse into Euro caricature.
 Electric power steering is now standard, and the all-wheel-drive system can ship around torque from front to rear when the vehicle's yaw sensors detect a more engaged driver.
 Eighteen-inch and 19-inch wheels will be on the order sheet, for those more adventurous types.

 The Highlander also can be rated to tow up to 5,000 pounds, so long as the V-6 engine is installed.